Chapter One: Seeds of Doubt

-I don’t know if it’s being around other fire wielders or if it’s just him, but I tend to be a little bit more jumpy around Jaxson.
+I don’t know if it’s being around other Fire Wielders or if it’s just him, but I tend to be a little bit agitated around Jaxson.

 “The Spirit of Fire opening.
-It’s mine for sure.”
-He says, exuding arrogance.
+It’s mine for sure,” he remarks, exuding arrogance.

 I scoff under by breath and roll my eyes.